LoungeCPP/loungecpp.net/_the_law/the-rules.md

   than one line).
 * Don't post large blocks of code inline: use [Coliru](http://coliru.stacked-crooked.com/) or [Gist](https://gist.github.com/) and post a link instead.
+  Note: whatever size is considered "large" is completely arbitrary and depends on the current room owners present in the room, as well as their moods.
+The binning decisions are made ad-hoc and can be made by any room owner.
 * Use Coliru or other online compiler especially if you're posting a test case.

 ### Pinging and replying